lunarys/mqtt-device-controller/README.md

 | `device/$DEVICE_NAME/controller/to/$USER` | Outgoing messages to $USER |
 | `device/$DEVICE_NAME/controller/from/$USER` | Incoming messages from $USER |
 | `device/$USER/status` | The observed topic for $USER.
 Listens for `OFFLINE` or `CRASHED` |

-## Using this controller
-The easiest way of interacting with the controller is by using the existing clients:
-- The [vbackup](https://github.com/lunarys/vbackup) backup can interact with this controller.
-- There also is a [standalone client](https://github.com/lunarys/mqtt-device-controller-client) to interact with the controller from the command line.